Klustre/extender/README.md

 ## Import Node Modules
 You can import Node modules by simply using `import xyz from 'xyz'`.
 Note that they can't contain browser or Node APIs.
 Also note that quite some modern Javascript **is not yet** ponyfilled by [babel-preset-extendscript](https://github.com/fusepilot/babel-preset-extendscript#features).

+## Static Files
+The contents of `/static` will be copied to the `outdir` whenever you run the bundler.
+This is useful for icons, readme files, etc. Note that changes in this folder will not be watched, so you need to run the bundler again or save a change in your source files.

 ## Typescript
 You should even be able to [make it work with Typescript](https://esbuild.github.io/content-types/#typescript) if that's your thing.